Cosmological perturbations in SFT inspired non-local scalar field models: The Friedmann--Robertson--Walker metric

 where $a(t)$ is the scale factor, $t$ is the cosmic time.
 Some useful quantities in this metric read

-where $H=\dot a/a$ and the dot hereafter in this paper denotes a derivative with respect to the cosmic time $t$.
+where $H=\dot a/a$ and a dot hereafter in this paper denotes a derivative with respect to the cosmic time~$t$.
 Background solutions for $\tau$ are taken to be space-homogeneous as well.
-The energy-momentum tensor in (\ref{EOM_g}) in this metric can be written in the form of a perfect fluid $T^\mu_\nu=\diag(-\varrho,p,p,p)$, where
+The energy--momentum tensor in (\ref{EOJ_g}) in this metric can be written in the form of a perfect fluid $T^\mu_\nu=\diag(-\varrho,p,p,p)$, where